AbsaOSS/enceladus/_docs/3.0.0/usage/run.md

 ```

 * Here `row-tag` is a specific option for `raw-format` of type `XML`.
 For more options for different types please see bellow.
-* In case Menas is configured for in-memory authentication (e.g. in dev environments), replace `--menas-auth-keytab` with `--menas-credentials-file`
+* In case REST API is configured for in-memory authentication (e.g. in dev environments), replace `--rest-api-auth-keytab` with `--rest-api-credentials-file`

 ## Running Conformance